griffda/PROCESS-/examples/README.md

 python -m notebook
 ```

 A web browser will open and the notebook can be run from there.
+If you're using WSL, you'll have to `ctrl + click` the link.

 ### Notebooks in Docker
 To access the notebooks when running inside of a Docker container the Jupyter server port must be forwarded out.